serock/pla-util/README.md

 If the build is successful, the `pla-util` executable will be in the `bin` subdirectory.

 ## How to Build the Program with GPRbuild
-1. Launch a terminal.
-2. Use git to clone this repository.
+1. Use git to clone this repository.
-3. Go to the working directory (the newly created `pla-util` directory with the `pla-util.gpr` file).
+2. In a terminal, go to the working directory (the newly created `pla-util` directory with the `pla-util.gpr` file).
-4. You might need to install gprbuild, on debian: `sudo apt install gprbuild gnat`
+3. You might need to install gprbuild, on Debian: `sudo apt install gprbuild gnat`
-5. Run `gprbuild -P pla_util.gpr`.
+4. Run `gprbuild -P pla_util.gpr`.

+If the build is successful, the `pla-util` executable will be in the `bin` subdirectory.

+## How to Build the Program with Alire
+1. Use git to clone this repository.
+2. In a terminal, go to the working directory (the newly created `pla-util` directory with the `pla-util.gpr` file).
+3. Run `alr build`.

 If the build is successful, the `pla-util` executable will be in the `bin` subdirectory.